nf-core/airrflow/docs/usage/bulk_tutorial.md

 For the purpose of running this tutorial on your local machine, we recommend a Docker installation.
 To install Docker, follow the instructions [here](https://docs.docker.com/engine/install/).
 After installation Docker on Linux, don't forget to check the [post-installation steps](https://docs.docker.com/engine/install/Linux-postinstall/).

-Alternatively, you can run this tutorial using the Gitpod platform which comes with Nextflow, nf-core and Docker pre-installed.
-Please follow [these instructions](https://nf-co.re/docs/tutorials/gitpod/overview) on how to set it up.
+Alternatively, you can run this tutorial using the Gitpod platform which contains pre-installed Nextflow, nf-core and Docker.
+There are three ways to open Gitpod platform.
+Please watch this [video](https://www.youtube.com/watch?v=ij1msCffQZA&list=PL3TSF5whlprXVp-7Br2oKwQgU4bji1S7H&index=2) to set it up.
+If you want to know more about Gitpod, check [the Gitpod overview](https://nf-co.re/docs/tutorials/gitpod/overview).

 ## Testing the pipeline with built-in tests